 Each team member will present at >=1 conference per year to get feedback, network, and professional development.
 Any conferences one desires to attend is fine, conditional on

-- presentation of your work via some mechanism (posters, talks, or boothing), and
+- applying to present your work via some mechanism (posters, talks, or boothing), and

 - for conferences with proceedings, a "submission ready" draft is provided >= 1 month prior to submission deadline, or